davewadestein/YUU-Spring-2025-Prework/README.md

 # YUU-Spring-2025-Prework Section LG3

+## Homework 2: Alternate
+* because we are a bit behind (we will catch up as best as we can), rather than do the current Homework 2, I am working on an alternate homework for you
+* I expect it to be ready by 9 am Pacific Time on Thursday, March 20th
+* WATCH THIS SPACE

 ## instructor: Dave Wade-Stein
 * dave@developintelligence.com
 * PLEASE NOTE: I do not have any access or visibility to BrightSpace.
 So please reach out to your YU program manager with any issues that occur on that platform.